 Cool Big Sis: A lot of lines heard from the game can evoke this particular trope.
 Especially Hiei's desire to be like Kongou, or Yamashiro's admiration towards her sister, Fusou.

 Cool Plane: Since this is a WW2-based game.
-Most of the IJN planes make a appearance.
+Most of the IJN planes, along with the German Stuka, are usable equipment.

 Cosmic Plaything: While not so obvious in the game, Shōkaku hints that she's one unlucky girl (and is depicted by fans as one, especially when receiving minor damage), thanks to how she was treated during the war, by Japanese accounts.
 Her database even introduced her as "the ship that received terrible fate during that war (Battle of the Philippine Sea)".